Pouriashahvarpour/kubernetes_tutorial/README.md

          - This feature allows you to define a separate **Persistent Volume Claim** (PVC) for each pod in the **StatefulSet**.
          - This allows each pod to store its data in a specific volume, ensuring data persistence.
          - In case the pods in the **StatefulSet** are deleted, PVCs defined through the **VolumeClaimTemplate** remain intact.
 This is an important feature of **StatefulSet**, which ensures data persistence even if pods are deleted.
+---
+22. **Liveness & Readiness Probes in Kubernetes**

+      **Liveness & Readiness Probes** are essential tools in Kubernetes for monitoring container health.
+These probes allow Kubernetes to check whether containers in a pod are healthy and ready to receive traffic.

+      #### 1. **Liveness Probe:**
+      - The **Liveness Probe** checks if a container is still running properly.
+If the probe fails, Kubernetes restarts the container to ensure that the service stays available.
+      - The probe can be configured to perform an **exec** command or use an HTTP request to check the container’s health.

+      #### 2. **Readiness Probe:**
+      - The **Readiness Probe** checks if a container is ready to handle requests.
+If the probe fails, Kubernetes removes the pod from the pool of available resources, stopping traffic from being routed to it until the container is ready again.

+      #### 3. **Key Differences Between Liveness and Readiness Probes:**
+      1. **Liveness Probe:**
+         - If the probe fails, the container is restarted.
+         - Useful for detecting situations where the container is running but stuck in an unhealthy state.
+      2. **Readiness Probe:**
+         - If the probe fails, the container is temporarily removed from traffic.
+         - Useful for scenarios where the container is running but needs time to initialize or wait for external dependencies, such as a database connection.

+      #### 4. **Configuring Liveness and Readiness Probes:**
+      - Kubernetes allows you to configure both probes to specify how they should check the health and readiness of containers.

+         Example configuration:

+         ```yaml
+         spec:
+         initContainers:
+            - name: <init-container-name>
+               # Other init container settings

+         containers:
+            - name: <container-name>
+               volumeMounts:
+               - name: <volume-name>
+                  mountPath: <mount-path>
+               resources:
+               limits:
+                  memory: "512Mi"
+                  cpu: "1"
+               requests:
+                  memory: "256Mi"
+                  cpu: "0.5"

+               livenessProbe:
+               exec:
+                  command:
+                     - <command-to-check-liveness>
+               initialDelaySeconds: 5
+               periodSeconds: 5
+               failureThreshold: 3

+               readinessProbe:
+               exec:
+                  command:
+                     - <command-to-check-readiness>
+               initialDelaySeconds: 5
+               periodSeconds: 5
+               failureThreshold: 3
+         ```
+         #### 5. **Leader-Follower Mechanism:**

+         - In this mechanism, one pod is designated as the **Leader**, and only the **Leader** pod can read and write data.
+Other pods, called **Followers**, only have read access.
+         - When the **Leader** pod is updated, the **Follower** pods automatically sync their data.

+         ### 6. **VolumeClaimTemplate:**

+         - This feature allows you to define a separate **Persistent Volume Claim** (PVC) for each pod in the **StatefulSet**.
+         - This allows each pod to store its data in a specific volume, ensuring data persistence.
+         - In case the pods in the **StatefulSet** are deleted, PVCs defined through the **VolumeClaimTemplate** remain intact.
+This is an important feature of **StatefulSet**, which ensures data persistence even if pods are deleted.